 Entrepreneurs: Melissa Elms and Katie Sanchez

 Bee Free Honee is an apple-based vegan alternative to honey.
-The product can be consumed by young children and by people with an allergy to honey.
+People with an allergy to honey and young children can consume the product.

 The founders of Bee Free Honee are Melissa Elms and Katie Sanchez.
 Bee Free Honee is a lot cheaper than raw honey.